docker/docs/machine/drivers/virtualbox.md

 a boot2docker ISO.
 If one is found, it is used as the ISO for the created machine.
 If one is not found, the latest ISO release available on [boot2docker/boot2docker](https://github.com/boot2docker/boot2docker) is downloaded and stored locally for future use.
-Note that this means you must run `docker-machine upgrade` deliberately on a machine if you wish to update the "cached" boot2docker ISO.
+Therefore, you must run `docker-machine upgrade` deliberately on a machine if you wish to update the "cached" boot2docker ISO.